 - Cashews

-How to Make Homemade Pesto
+How to Make Pecan Pesto

 I know making a sauce from scratch doesn’t always feel like a priority.
-But I promise this homemade pesto recipe will be worth the effort!
+But I promise this pecan pesto recipe will be worth the effort!
 Follow these easy step-by-step instructions to make it happen in less than ten minutes.

 First, wash and dry the fresh basil leaves.
 Pick through to remove any thick stems (the woody ones).
 It’s totally fine to leave the smaller, more tender stems as they still carry some flavor and bulk.
 You won’t even know they’re in there by the time it’s blended.
 Just make sure you pat it down with a paper towel or clean dish cloth to remove excess moisture.